|

 member of the church.

-perhaps, the best-known passage from Bede's Ecclesiastical History of
+passage from Bede's Ecclesiastical History of the English Nation.

-of the time.
-And indeed, if the faith of the sons with its much more
+And indeed, if the exotic faith with its much more spectacular stories

 But when i[2], in this day and age, look at the old state

-religion that has reigned until now, not only in the land between the
+religion that has reigned until recently or even now, not only in the land

-Humber and Firth of Forth but in numerous other territories across the
+between the Humber and Firth of Forth but in numerous other territories

-world as well, from the standpoint of a new denominational paradigm,
+across the world as well, from the standpoint of a new

 the sparrow is not convincing anymore.